Table of Contents

 - Thinking It Through

-Serious, even life-threatening infections like HIV, syphilis, and other sexually transmitted diseases (STDs) can be passed from one person to another through sex.
-Safer sex is sex that reduces the chances of spreading or getting STDs.
+Serious, even life-threatening infections like HIV, syphilis, and other sexually transmitted diseases (STDs, or sexually transmitted infections) can be passed from one person to another through sex.
+Safer sex is sex that reduces the chances of spreading or getting sexually transmitted infections.
 It involves certain actions (e.g., using a condom) that prevent person-to-person sharing of the bodily fluids that can spread STDs.
 Choosing to have safer sex shows that you care about the pleasure and health of yourself and your sexual partner(s).

 Safer sex can be fun, exciting, and very pleasurable.
 It can decrease your worry about getting or spreading STDs, which can in turn make your sex more relaxed and satisfying.
 It is also a great chance to add variety to your sex life and to build trust and intimacy with your partner by talking about each other’s desires.